Iano-theDev/0x22_alx-higher_level_programming/0x0F-python-object_relational_mapping/README.md

 Write a script that takes in the name of a state as an argument and lists all cities of that state, using the database hbtn_0e_4_usa

+## 6 First State model
+Write a python file that contains the class definition of a State and an instance Base = declarative_base()